Stockflare/developer/README.md

 Follow the three steps below, be certain to read each step carefully.

-### 1. Prepare your Resume/CV
+### 1. Prepare your Resume/CV/Online Profile

-Tell us who you are, we need some formal documentation of your experience and history in the industry.
+Tell us who you are, we need some formal documentation or a link to your experience and history in the industry.

 ### 2. Technical Test